 This sleep sack keeps baby warm on really cold nights, can’t be kicked off like a blanket, and is sleeveless, so it doesn’t hinder arm movement.
 There’s an inverted zipper up the front that allows for easy diaper changes as well, which is always a plus.

-Halo Sleepsack 100% Cotton Wearable Blanket, Huggy Bears, Medium
+HALO Sleepsack 100% Cotton Wearable Blanket, TOG 0.5, Huggy Bears, Medium

 The Halo Sleepsack keeps baby warm and feeling comfortable while still ensuring their safety.